sokaeb/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+          Closure is the return function(){ } located inside the parent personalDice() function.
+Because the return function () is located inside the personalDice() function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+          The first and second time will both show the same message but a different number will be generated each time.

 c.
 What is the lexical scope of `newRoll`?

+          The lexical scope of newRoll is the return function() because that is where it is located.

 ### Task 2c - Exit Ticket